MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Design match list same as this -https://www.figma.com/proto/PoBQKYzuq9IgmCLZMVu9MT/Dashboard-for-spikeball-app-(Client-file)?type=design&node-id=145-1394&t=a8dHq7FKsr2km2dX-1&scaling=min-zoom&page-id=0%3A1
  - Update player need to go to save and team page (if there is a team id) / player page

+### Important
+ - Removed someone from captain it erased  him off of his ldo account
+ - Put default logo picture of the event

 ### Requirements